kaliuser13416/Roblox-Moderation-Tools-For-Dummies/README.md

 This is a very easy to use client that uses serval of Roblox's APIs.
 Its main purpose is to make it easier to find users and bad actors that should be moderated.
-The 1.0.0 version reqires a Roblox API key.
-This key needed to be placed into the text file called, "API_KEY.txt"
-On statup the program will ask prompt weather or not you are looking to find users or assets.
-After this you will be prompted for the main program.
-Its set up so that it will loop until you enter, "Done" Then it will output a text file called 'AssetsIDs_to_Review.txt' or 'UserIDs_to_Review.txt'
+On statup the program will ask prompt weather or not you want to check for ban status.
+Its set up so that mina will repete until you enter, "Done" Then it will output either check user IDs if thier banned, or save a list of user IDs.
+You will need to install tqdm with pip before running the script.
-Requirements:
-  Python 3.9.X
-    requests
-    json
-    time
+Requirements Python 3.10, and tqdm.